light gray lines

 In the case of Gemini, its free version doesn’t guarantee compliance with specific industry regulations such as HIPAA or GDPR.
 It’s different in a paid plan where users have the ability to enforce data residency and privacy policies.

-As we look ahead to the future, what do industry experts predict for AI tools like Gemini and ChatGPT?
+As we move into 2026, what do industry experts expect from tools like Gemini and ChatGPT?

-Navin Chaddha, Managing Director at Mayfield Fund, says that 2025 will be the year of AI teammates: “We’ll see these digital collaborators emerge across all business functions, from marketing and research to supply chain management and back office functions.
+Navin Chaddha, Managing Director at Mayfield Fund, says that 2025 marked the rise of AI teammates: “We’ll see these digital collaborators emerge across all business functions, from marketing and research to supply chain management and back office functions.
 They will revolutionize the workplace by freeing up time, enhancing our capabilities, and boosting our creativity.”

 Similarly, Chetan Puttagunta, Tech Investor and Managing Partner at Benchmark, highlights that “AI applications will continue to advance and be able to create significant value across industries, domains, and modalities.”